Link-Jon/Link-CC/README.md

+# CC-OSish
-# CC-OSishSo, this is just an attempt to make some quality of life improvements to CC. thats it really.
+So, this is just an attempt to make some quality of life improvements to CC. thats it really.

 Also, many things that  let you use it as a.. 'family pc' I guess.
 In this I mean there are currently three levels to the... ehh. "os"~.